Asynchronous Decentralized SGD with Quantized and Local Updates: Additional Experimental Results

 \section{Additional Experimental Results}

-We validated our analysis, by applying the algorithm to training deep neural networks for image classification and machine translation.

 \paragraph{Target System and Implementation.} We run SwarmSGD on the CSCS Piz Daint supercomputer, which is composed of Cray XC50 nodes, each with a Xeon E5-2690v3 CPU and an NVIDIA Tesla P100 GPU, using a state-of-the-art Aries interconnect.
 Please see~\cite{PizDaint} for hardware details.
 We implemented SwarmSGD in Pytorch and TensorFlow using NCCL/MPI respectively.
 Basically, each node implements a computation thread, and a communication thread, each of which stores a copy of the model.
 The ``live'' copy, which is being updated with gradients, is stored by the computation thread.
-Periodically, the threads synchronize their two models.
+A simplified version of the Pytorch implementation is provided as additional material.
 When interacting, the two nodes exchange model information via their communication threads.
-Our implementation closely follows the non-blocking Swarm algorithm description.
+Our implementation closely follows the non-blocking algorithm description.

-We used SwarmSGD to train ResNets on the classic CIFAR-10/ImageNet datasets, and a Transformer~\cite{vaswani2017attention} on the WMT17 dataset (English-Germa).
-The code will be made available upon publication.
+We used SwarmSGD to train ResNets on the classic CIFAR-10/ImageNet datasets, and a Transformer~\cite{vaswani2017attention} on the WMT17 dataset (English-German).

 \paragraph{Hyperparameters.} The only additional hyperparameter is the total number of epochs we execute for.
 Once we have fixed the number of epochs, \emph{we do not alter the other training hyperparameters}: in particular, the learning rate schedule, momentum and weight decay terms are identical to sequential SGD, for each individual model.
 Practically, if sequential SGD trains ResNet18 in 90 epochs, decreasing the learning rate at 30 and 60 epochs, then SwarmSGD with 32 nodes and multiplier 2 would $90 * 2 / 32 \simeq 5.6$ epochs per node, decreasing the learning rate at 2 and 4 epochs.
+As mentioned, we have also tried to use SlowMo~\citep{wang2019slowmo}, but did not observe significant improvements in terms of accuracy on ImageNet.

 Specifically, for the ImageNet experiments, we used the following hyper-parameters.
 For ResNet18 and ResNet50, we ran for $240$ total parallel epochs using 32 parallel nodes.
 The first communicated every $3$ local steps, whereas the second communicated every $2$ local steps.
 We used the same hyper-parameters (initial learning rate 0.1, annealed at 1/3 and 2/3 through training, and standard weight-decay and momentum parameters).